mploed/EventSourcingSpringBootExample/README.md

 You will need to install Hazelcast and run it as a server (with the default configuration)

 You will need to install Redis and run redis-server

+## Status
+This project is outdated, and no longer maintained.